-Price data for the current year is currently available up to January 2012.
-In the absence of a reliable means of projecting forward, the same months from the current year and reference year are compared in the following scenarios for each zone (Table 4).
-The change in price is indicated (e.g. +81%% indicates an 81% increase in price in the current year compared to the reference year).
-In some cases, the comparison was between average prices in October-December of each year, but where available November-January prices were compared.
+Price data for the current year is currently available up to January 2012 for some markets.
+In the absence of a reliable means of projecting forward, the same months (in most cases December and/or January) from the current year and reference year are compared in Scenario 1 for each zone (Table 5).
+The change in price is indicated (e.g. +50%% indicates a 50% increase in price in the current year compared to the reference year).